AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-47520-customers-lose-reward-points-when-credit-memo-created.md

 <u>Actual results</u>:

-* There is no way to refund the rewards points.
+* There is no way to refund the reward points.

 * The order status is **[!UICONTROL Completed]**.